 - Tooth loss

-While minor gum recession can often be controlled with improved Oral Hygiene practices, more severe gum recession may require repair.
-Options for repair include:
+While minor gum recession can often be controlled with improved oral hygiene practices, more severe gum recession may require repair.
+Options for gum repair at Oasis Dental Studio include:

 In these cases we harvest the necessary replacement tissue from another region in your mouth which has an abundance of this type of tissue.
 This is usually the palate or tuberosity regions.
 In these cases you have two wounds at time of surgery.
-The donor site eg palate, and the recipient site (site requiring repair). the tissue we harvest can be used in different format such as:
+The donor site (such as the palate), and the recipient site (site requiring repair).
+The tissue we harvest can be used in different format such as: